Top blogging tools to make your life easier

 Shutterstock (paid)

-You definitely pay for quality when it comes to images.
-When I really can’t find what I’m after on Pixabay I search Shutterstock.
-They have a reasonably priced package if you just want to buy the odd picture or graphic: £29 plus VAT for five pictures.
+In the past I have paid for Shutterstock.
+They have a reasonably priced package if you just want to buy the odd picture or graphic: £20 plus VAT for two pictures.
 You don’t have to buy them all at the same time, just within one year.
+Other price plans are available.

 Blogging tools: video and vlog music